In this article

 How Do I Stop My Whippet from Shedding?

-There are many things you can do to help reduce their shedding.
+There are a few things you can do to help reduce their shedding.
 Here are some steps you should consider taking:

 We highly recommend brushing your dog’s coat regularly with a soft-bristled brush or a grooming mitt.
 While they don’t absolutely need grooming, it can help reduce the amount of fur you find around your house.
 Brushing also does a good job of keeping your dog clean, so you won’t have to bathe them as much.

 You may want to consider regularly bathing your whippet with a mild dog shampoo to help reduce shedding.
-However, over-bathing can lead to dry skin, which will only cause more shedding.
+However, over-bathing can lead to dry skin, which may end up causing more shedding.

 Diet plays a large role in shedding.
 Therefore, you should feed your dog a quality diet, especially if they’re currently shedding a lot.
 A dog’s skin requires a range of nutrients to thrive.
 If they don’t get these nutrients, they may shed more.
 Some dogs may do well on an omega fatty acid supplement, which may help improve skin health.